 NATIONAL STATIC ELECTRICITY DAY

-It may be a little shocking, but National Static Electricity Day is January 9.
+It may be a little shocking, but National Static Electricity Day is on January 9th.
 The observance explores static electricity and even how we may cause it.

 Static electricity is different from the electrical current carried by wires through a building or transmitted by the electric companies.
 Static electricity is produced when the positive and negative charges of an atom are out of balance.

 The atoms of some materials hold their electrons tightly.
 These materials, such as plastic, cloth, or glass, are insulators.
 While electrons of these substances do not move very freely, the electrons of other materials, such as metal, move more freely and are called conductors.

 By rubbing two insulators together, we transfer electrons, causing positive and negative charges.
 Opposites do attract.
 Atoms with a positive charge become attracted to atoms with a negative charge.
 We can see the evidence if we rub a balloon head.
 When we pull the balloon away, the hair clings to the balloon.

 Remove the balloon, and the hair may stand on end.
 In this circumstance, the hair has the same charge (either positive or negative).
 Items with the same charge repel each other.

 At some point, these charges need to be put back in balance, and the static electricity is discharged.
 The release or the resulting shock occurs when an insulator comes in contact with a conductor, such as a piece of metal.

 How to Avoid the Shock of Static Electricity